NaziaSayyad/NaziaSayyad/README.md

 <h1 align="center">Hi 👋, I'm Nazia</h1>
-<h3 align="center">A Highly enthusiastic and hardworking developer.
+<h3 align="center"> A highly enthusiastic developer with the ability to write readable code.
 A person who is eager to
-learn new technologies have been able to deliver a consistent approach throughout a challenging period of development. </h3>
+learn new technologies have been able to deliver a consistent approach throughout a challenging period of development.
+Quick learner and core knowledge in MERN stack technologies.
+Looking forward to collaborate with a team and to explore technologies related to web development.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=naziasayyad&label=Profile%20views&color=0e75b6&style=flat" alt="naziasayyad" /> </p>